micmejia/bible-dump/NKJV/Job/Job 39.md

 Will you trust him because his strength _is_ great?
 Or will you leave your labor to him?

 ###### 12
-Will you trust him to bring home your [^d]grain, And gather it to your threshing floor?
+Will you trust him to bring home your grain, And gather it to your threshing floor?

 ###### 13
 "The wings of the ostrich wave proudly, But are her wings and pinions _like the_ kindly stork's?